 I have always had a high tolerance for heat.
 I love to hike and enjoy the empty trails when it is too hot outside for most people.
+At least, I used to, until I learned about heat stroke the hard way.

 Having said that, I did flirt with heat exhaustion once, which led to changes in my hiking preparedness…